AdaCore/gnatstudio/docs/users_guide/main_window.rst

 clicking on any of the checkboxes next to the names disables searching that context.
 This list is only displayed when you started the omni-search by clicking on it in the toolbar.
-If you started it via :kbd:`shift-F3` or the equivalent :menuselection:`File --> Open From Project...` menu, only a subset of the settings are displayed.
+If you started it via :kbd:`shift-F3` or the equivalent :menuselection:`Find --> Find File in Project...` menu, only a subset of the settings are displayed.

 You can also reorder the contexts from this settings dialog, which affects